3 Important Tips for Dog Owners

 Adding supplements to your dog’s diet can help them live a healthy and active life, preventing common issues such as wear and tear on their back and joints caused by wear and tear along with aging, giving your dog a daily joint supplement may help to protect them from painful joint issues in the future

 Supplements That Are Proven to Support Your Dog’s Health Include:

 1. Joint supplement – to protect their joints

 2. Probiotic – for gut health and to aid with digestion

 3. Omega 3 – for heart health, to lubricate the joints and keep a shiny coat

 Please consult your veterinarian before introducing new supplements or foods to your dog’s diet.

 Back and Joint protection

-Routinely hopping on and off the furniture, in and out of a car, stresses the joints and bones of any dog over time.
-A dog ramp can help to minimize the stress of these jumps place on your pup's joints as months and years of this jumping up and down put enormous stress risking injuries and arthritis.
-A dog ramp will protect your dog's joints by reducing the number of times he jumps each day.
+Routinely jumping on and off the furniture, in and out of a car, stresses the joints and bones of any dog over time.
+A dog ramp can help to minimize the stress of these jumps placed on your pup’s joints.
+Months and years of this jumping up and down put enormous stress risking injuries and arthritis.
+A dog ramp will protect your dog’s joints by reducing the number of times he jumps each day.